 Good Selection of Themes

-Website builders like the Format iOS app offer a selection of portfolio themes that are ideal for showing off photography.
+Website builders like the Format iOS app offer a selection of portfolio templates that are ideal for showing off photography.
 This lets you create an attractive website design that will wow visitors.

 Another benefit of these portfolio themes is that they are automatically formatted for the device folks are viewing them on—so your site will work well and display correctly whether your visitors are on their phone, tablet, or desktop.